lit/lit/README.md

-# LitElement TypeScript starter
+# LitElement JavaScript starter

-This project includes a sample component using LitElement with TypeScript.
+This project includes a sample component using LitElement with JavaScript.

 ## Setup